RIDING THROUGH BOSNIA AND HERZEGOVINA: A MOTORCYCLE ADVENTURE IN THE BALKANS

 APR 17, 2023

-Check out the red sign on the left side in the trees.
-A bit ominous, but definitely does the job.
-The country is full of two lane roads.
+Bosnia and Herzegovina is full of two lane roads in poor condition.
 They are not buttery smooth and have quite a few potholes and uneven parts.
 It's not a country where I recommend setting any land records.
 Big rigs drive on these roads, so it's challenging to pass on blind corners.
-It's best to take it easy here.
-Here is a map of the route I rode.
+For both car and motorcycle riders, it's best to take it easy here.
+Here is a map of the route I rode below.

 Despite the country's history, it was still so beautiful.
 The mountain ranges are picturesque and there are beautiful waterfalls you can swim in during the summer.
 I definitely said "Wow" out loud a few times riding through the landscape.
-The photo above is Kravica Waterfall and was one of my favorite places I visited here.
+The photo above is Kravica Waterfall and was one of my favorite places I visited.
 Check out my YouTube video showing my experience of visiting Kravica Waterfall HERE.

+Not every experience was beautiful, I had a few unpleasant ones.
 One thing I really didn't enjoy while riding through this country was inhaling the smog from the country's coal burning for electricity.
 I didn't know I was inhaling smog at first.
 While I was riding in the dark, once the sun started to set, I noticed a fog in the air, but was grey in color.
 My throat was starting to get itchy and the smell was pretty bad.
 I pulled my bandana to cover my nose and later saw a coal burning plant in Tuzla.
 This was a deterrent for me to want stay in this country which is a shame.
 My health and lungs are very important to me, and as a motorcyclist, the fresh air is a part of the reason why we ride.
 We ride to get away from the city's congestion with air pollution.
 But I could not escape this while in Bosnia and Herzegovina.

 Person: Do you have kids or a husband?